 Some of the spinal conditions MISS can treat are:

-MISS has been around since the 1980s, but today it's one of the most rapidly advancing surgical procedures.
 Through computer-assisted technology and highly specialized tools, minimally invasive surgery is an attractive option for patients who want a quicker recovery after surgery, less post-operative pain, and smaller incisions.

 The 2 main goals of minimally invasive spine surgery are: